 Moreover, it is a good idea to not only name a guardian, but to also name an alternative and second alternate in case the first (or second) appointee is unable to serve.

 When it comes to selecting the person to care for your children, you may want to select a relative although the guardian does not necessarily have to be a relative.
 The person selected as Guardian should be the person who will be the best person to raise your child considering only the best interests of your child.

-Some factors to consider in your selection are:
+Factors to consider in your selection

 It’s also critical to periodically review your choice of guardian.
 As your child grows, your child’s needs may change, or the person you initially chose may become unable or unwilling to serve as guardian.